Finite $N$ Hilbert Spaces of Bilocal Holography: Trace Relations and Reduction of Hilbert Space

 We first specialize to the collective description of the real bosonic vector harmonic oscillator, whose partition function is transparently related to the Hilbert series of $O(N)$ invariants.
 We then indicate how the analysis generalizes to an arbitrary potential, and how it extends to complex models.
 To keep the discussion explicit, introduce an operator related to $H_{\rm coll}$, given in \eqref{Hcoll}, by a similarity transformation, \bea \tilde{O}&=&e^{\frac12\sum_{e=1}^K\sigma(e,e)}\,H_{\rm coll}\,e^{-\frac12\sum_{e=1}^K\sigma(e,e)}\cr\cr &=&-\frac12\sum_{b,c,d=1}^K\sigma(c,d)\Big[ {\partial\over\partial\sigma(b,d)}{\partial\over\partial\sigma(b,c)}+{\partial\over\partial\sigma(b,c)}{\partial\over\partial\sigma(d,b)}+{\partial\over\partial\sigma(c,b)}{\partial\over\partial\sigma(b,d)}\cr\cr &&\quad+{\partial\over\partial\sigma(d,b)}{\partial\over\partial\sigma(c,b)}\Big]-N\sum_{a=1}^K{\partial\over\partial\sigma(a,a)}+\sum_{a,b=1}^K\sigma(a,b)\Big[{\partial\over\partial\sigma(a,b)}+{\partial\over\partial\sigma(b,a)}\Big]\cr\cr&&\qquad+\frac{NK}{2}\,. \eea The key property of $\tilde{O}$, which makes it particularly useful for the present exercise, is that the trace relations are eigenstates of $\tilde{O}$, a fact that is immediate to check explicitly.
 The corresponding eigenvalue is determined in terms of the degree of the trace relation, computed with the assignment that $\sigma(a,b)$ has degree 1.
 For example, the trace relation $T_{123}$ given in \eqref{examplerelation} above obeys \bea \tilde{O}T_{123}&=&(d+\frac{NK}{2})T_{123}\,\,=\,\,(3+K)T_{123} \eea since the relation has degree $d=3$ and $N=2$.
 Multiplying any trace relation by an arbitrary polynomial yields another element of the trace relation ideal.
 In general, such a product need not be an eigenstate of $\tilde{O}$, and hence need not be an eigenstate of the collective Hamiltonian.
 Nevertheless, the action of the collective Hamiltonian preserves the trace ideal: it maps these polynomial multiples into the same ideal.

 We now extend the illustrative example above to a general potential and establish the general statement that the collective Hamiltonian preserves the finite-$N$ trace relations.
 For potentials that depend only on the fields (and not on their conjugate momenta), the potential term acts multiplicatively in the coordinate representation and is therefore automatically compatible with the polynomial trace identities: multiplying any element of the trace-identity ideal by a polynomial produces another element of the same ideal.
 It follows that, for arbitrary field-dependent potentials, the full collective Hamiltonian maps the constraint ideal into itself.
 An entirely analogous argument applies to complex vector models, leading to the conclusion that their collective descriptions likewise preserve the finite-$N$ trace relations.
-The detailed discussion is completely parallel to the real free model given above so we will not repeat it.
+The detailed discussion is completely parallel to the real free model given above so we will not repeat it. \RD{Thus the reduced Hilbert space obtained by imposing the trace relations is not only algebraically well defined, but also dynamically closed under collective time evolution.}

 The description of trace relations in the fermionic vector model is completely parallel.
 The only new ingredient is that the fundamental variables are Grassmann-valued, so one must track signs when re-expressing trace identities in terms of flavor bilinears.